hipertipo/hTools2/README.md

 hTools2
 =======

-hTools2 is a collection of Python scripts, tools and objects for type-design & font-production work with [RoboFont](http://robofont.com).
+hTools2 is a collection of Python scripts, tools and objects for type-design & font-production work with [RoboFont](http://robofont.com) and [FontLab Studio](http://www.fontlab.com/font-editor/fontlab-studio/).

 It is built on top of [RoboFab](http://robofag.org), [vanilla](http://code.typesupply.com/wiki/Vanilla) and the [UFO font format](http://unifiedfontobject.org/).